content-left-bg.png

 • discussions with regional leadership teams.

-• The DDG EC delegates appropriate staff to manage the consultation phase and documentation.
+• The DDG ECRC delegates appropriate staff to manage the consultation phase and documentation.

 Step 2 – Information sharing or consultation

-• EC liaises with regional RD to delegate communication of the prescription process to the Principal.
+• ECRC liaises with the regional Partnerships and Programs Director and Regional Director to delegate communication of the prescription process to the Principal.

-• EC liaises with regional leadership team to determine consultation process.
+• ECRC liaises with the regional leadership team to determine consultation process

-• Feedback from consultation is collated by the regional Early Childhood Director and progressed to EC.
+• Feedback from consultation is collated by the regional Partnerships and Programs Director and progressed to ECRC

-• The DDG EC reviews feedback and decides whether to progress a recommendation for SDK to the Minister.
+• The DDG ECRC reviews feedback and decides whether to progress a recommendation for SDK to the Minister.

 Step 3 – Approvals and prescription